MP Estate Planning UK

 Choose beneficiaries and record charity gifts

-Name beneficiaries clearly.
-Describe specific gifts and residuary shares so executors face no guesswork.
+Name beneficiaries using their full legal names and relationship to you.
+Describe specific gifts (legacies) and residuary shares clearly so executors face no guesswork.

 Appoint executors

-Ask the person before naming them.
-Executors collect assets, handle paperwork, settle debts, pay tax and distribute money.
+Always ask the person before naming them.
+Executors carry significant responsibilities: they apply for the Grant of Probate, collect assets, settle debts, pay any inheritance tax due to HMRC, and distribute the estate to beneficiaries.

 Guardians, trusts and storage